Do I have to be admitted to Georgia College & State University before I apply for the HOPE Scholarship?

 These GPAs could be the same or could be different.
 Your HOPE GPA will count all grades for courses taken after high school graduation.
-This includes both grades when retaking a course, grades for non-credit coursework and all transfer grades (even if courses are not accepted at Georgia College or paid for by HOPE).
-In addition, any Learning Support/Developmental courses taken prior to Fall semester 2011 are counted if a letter grade is assigned.
+This includes both grades when retaking a course, grades for non-credit coursework and all transfer grades (even if courses are not accepted at Georgia College & State University or paid for by HOPE).

 Grades that are not counted in your HOPE GPA are S (Satisfactory), U (Unsatisfactory), IP (In Progress), or W (Withdrawn).
 Also, grades for courses taken prior to high school graduation such as joint enrollment, CLEP or AP credit are not counted.
 If you receive an "I" (Incomplete) in a course, this is temporary.
 Initially, the "I" will not be counted in your HOPE GPA calculation; however, when a grade is assigned, your HOPE GPA will be re-calculated and your eligibility will be retroactive according to the outcome.

 How will STEM courses affect my HOPE GPA?

 The STEM Weighted Course Directory located on www.GAfutures.org lists the STEM courses that have been approved for weighting for HOPE Scholarship recipients.
 When a student's HOPE Scholarship GPA is calculated, an additional weight of 0.5 will be applied for grades B, C, and D in these eligible courses.